Climate Change in the Northeast U.S. Shelf Ecosystem

 Recent studies suggest that a large portion of this enhanced warming is caused by human activity.
 The major component of human activity that contributes to climate change is historical and continued emission of long-lived greenhouse gases.
 These gases comprise carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O).
 Since the beginning of the post-industrial era in 1750, atmospheric concentrations of these gases have increased substantially because of human activities.

 We are also observing natural swings in the Earth's climate that impact the Northeast U.S. continental shelf ecosystem.
 For example, large-scale climate oscillations in the North Atlantic Ocean are associated with the North Atlantic Oscillation and the Atlantic Multidecadal Oscillation.
-The position and strength of the Gulf Stream are also linked to the ecosystem’s climate and oceanography (Figure 3).
+The position of the Gulf Stream is also linked to the ecosystem’s climate and oceanography.
 A more northern position of the Gulf Stream is associated with warmer water in the region.
 Similarly, changes in the Atlantic Meridional Overturning Circulation can also impact the oceanography of the NES.

 Projected Climate Change